DeepFaceCode/RobustFace/README.md

 🔹We also provide a high-quality cleaned version of MS-Celeb-1M:

 - MS-Celeb-C (77K IDs, 4.9M images)
+- `The cleaned file list (MS-Celeb-C.txt) is available, and the full cleaned dataset is provided as ./MS-Celeb-C.rar in this repository.`

 The cleaning is conducted through a automated framework built upon RobustFace, which effectively identifies and removes noisy, mislabeled, and low-quality samples (details provided in the Clean Dataset Framework section).